desirable-objects/vudash/README.md

 Check out the <a href="http://vudash.herokuapp.com/sample.dashboard">Demo App</a> which is basically this repo, deployed.

+# known issues

+The current standalone release looks for widgets and dashboards in its own dir.
+This means that currently you must clone this repo to build a dashboard.
+This will be fixed very soon.

 # quick start (TL;DR)

 You can create a dashboard to get started in seconds.
 In a new directory: